 About Model #103 Pressure Relief Valve

-Available as a 1/8" Male NPT design, Model #103 is easily placed into plastic, metal, or other materials.
-Like all of our valves, Model #103 is customized to fit a unique design criteria by plastic body material, o-ring material, and spring pressure.
+Available as a 1/8" Male NPT style, Model #103 is easily placed into plastic, metal, or other materials.
+Like all of our valves, Model #103 is customized to fit specific application requirements by plastic body material, o-ring material, and spring pressure.
 Specifically, these models are available to be molded into Polypropylene, Nylon, Polycarbonate, and Ultem® with o-ring options in Buna-N, EPDM, Viton®, and Silicone, and Fluorosilicone.
 Opening pressures range from 0.09 to 20 PSI.